 Terms of Reference

-In undertaking the update, the Committee will:
+In undertaking the update, the Committee have:

 - the direct health risks that e-cigarette products (including devices and liquids) may pose to users and non-users (with and without nicotine);

 - the impact of e-cigarettes on smoking cessation;